eldstal/replacement-parts/README.md

 the drawing.
 This allows others to easily compare their parts to your drawing by measuring the same lengths to determine whether to use the drawing or not.

+Try to use whichever units (inches or mm) make sense **for the part**.
+If the part appears to have been designed using inches, use that in your drawing as well.
+If done carefully, this reduces approximation errors.

 ## Metadata
 Every part is accompanied by a metadata.json file, which contains information about the part.
 The following fields are mandatory: